reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 }
 ```
 Some methods like  `save` and `saveAll` are included from the `ElasticsearchRepository` interface.
-We will now store some products in the index by invoking the `save` method for storing one product and `saveAll` method for bulk indexing.
+We will now store some products in the index by invoking the `save` method for storing one product and the `saveAll` method for bulk indexing.
 Before that we will put the repository interface inside a service class:

 ```java
 @Service